-Plains GP Holdings, L.P.
-333 Clay Street, Suite 1600 Houston, Texas 77002
+Plains All American Pipeline, L.P.
+333 Clay Street, Suite 1600

+Houston, Texas 77002

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held On May 22, 2024
+NOTICE OF ANNUAL MEETING OF UNITHOLDERS To Be Held On May 22, 2024

-To holders of Class A, Class B and Class C shares of Plains GP Holdings, L.P.:
+To holders of common units and Series A Convertible Preferred units of Plains All American Pipeline, L.P.:

-The 2024 Annual Meeting (the "PAGP Annual Meeting") of the Class A, Class B and Class C shareholders (collectively, our "Shareholders") of Plains GP Holdings, L.P. will be held on May 22, 2024, at 10:30 a.m.
+The 2024 Annual Meeting (the "PAA Annual Meeting") of the common unitholders and Series A Convertible Preferred unitholders (collectively, our "Unitholders") of Plains All American Pipeline, L.P. ("PAA") will be held on May 22, 2024, at 10:00 a.m.
 Central Time, in the Texas Room located on the 19th Floor of Three Allen Center, 333 Clay Street, Houston, Texas 77002.
-At the PAGP Annual Meeting, our Shareholders will consider and vote on the following matters:
+At the PAA Annual Meeting, our Unitholders (excluding Plains AAP, L.P.) will consider and vote on the following matters:

-- 1. The election of three Class III directors to serve on the board of directors (the "Board") of PAA GP Holdings LLC until the 2027 annual meeting; - The ratification of the appointment of PricewaterhouseCoopers LLP as our and Plains All American Pipeline, L.P.'s ("PAA") independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
-The approval, on a non-binding advisory basis, of our 2023 named executive officer compensation; - 4.
+- 1. The election of three Class III directors to serve on the board of directors (the "Board") of PAA GP Holdings LLC until the 2027 annual meeting; - 2.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - The approval, on a non-binding advisory basis, of our 2023 named executive officer compensation; - 4.
 A non-binding advisory vote on the frequency with which future advisory votes to approve our named executive officer compensation should be held; and - 5.
-Any proposal to transact such other business as may properly come before the PAGP Annual Meeting and any adjournment or postponement thereof.
+Any proposal to transact such other business as may properly come before the PAA Annual Meeting and any adjournment or postponement thereof.

-The Board unanimously recommends that our Shareholders vote "FOR" the election of each director listed in proposal 1, "FOR" proposals 2 and 3 and "ONE YEAR" on proposal 4.
+The Board unanimously recommends that our Unitholders vote "FOR" the election of each director listed in proposal 1, "FOR" proposals 2 and 3 and "ONE YEAR" on proposal 4.
 Additional information regarding these proposals is included in the attached proxy statement.
-See "Information About the PAA and PAGP Annual Meetings" below for more information.
+Votes received on proposals 1, 2, 3 and 4 will be "passed through" as voting instructions to PAA, the owner of all of the Class C shares of Plains GP Holdings, L.P. ("PAGP"), who will in turn vote such shares at PAGP's annual meeting on behalf of our Unitholders pursuant to such instructions.
+See "Information About the PAGP and PAA Annual Meetings" below for more information.

-Shareholders as of the close of business on March 25, 2024 (the "Record Date") are entitled to receive notice of and to vote at the PAGP Annual Meeting and any postponements or adjournments thereof.
-A list of Shareholders entitled to vote is on file at our principal offices, 333 Clay Street, Suite 1600, Houston, TX 77002.
+Unitholders as of the close of business on March 25, 2024 (the "Record Date") are entitled to receive notice of and to vote at the PAA Annual Meeting and any postponements or adjournments thereof.
+A list of Unitholders entitled to vote is on file at our principal offices, 333 Clay Street, Suite 1600, Houston, TX 77002.

 Your vote is very important.
-Whether or not you plan to attend the PAGP Annual Meeting, please cast your vote by following the Internet or telephone voting instructions on the proxy card.
+Whether or not you plan to attend the PAA Annual Meeting, please cast your vote by following the Internet or telephone voting instructions on the proxy card.
 You may also vote by completing, signing and dating the accompanying proxy card and returning it promptly in the postage-prepaid envelope provided.
-See "Questions and Answers About the PAGP Annual Meeting - How do I vote?" in the attached proxy statement for more details.
-Returning the proxy card or voting on the Internet or by telephone does not deprive you of your right to attend the PAGP Annual Meeting and to vote your shares for the matters to be acted upon at the PAGP Annual Meeting.
+See "Questions and Answers About the PAA Annual Meeting - How do I vote?" in the attached proxy statement for more details.
+Returning the proxy card or voting on the Internet or by telephone does not deprive you of your right to attend the PAA Annual Meeting and to vote your units for the matters to be acted upon at the PAA Annual Meeting.

-By Order of the Board of Directors of PAA GP Holdings LLC, general partner of Plains GP Holdings, L.P.
+By Order of the Board of Directors of PAA GP Holdings LLC, general partner of Plains GP Holdings, L.P., sole member of Plains All American GP LLC, general partner of Plains AAP, L.P., sole member of PAA GP LLC, general partner of Plains All American Pipeline, L.P.